 - Fix bug in unwrap with derivatives with respect to explicit coordinates (see Unwrap applied...).

-- Experimental logic to import notebooks into other notebooks (Dominic).
+- It is now possible to import notebooks into other notebooks (Dominic).

-- New system packages for expression manipulation (cdb.core.manip).
+- New system package for expression manipulation (cdb.core.manip).

 2.2.0 "Easter Bunny" (released 29-Mar-2018)